Department of Family and Consumer Sciences Scholarships

 Keener Family Scholarship in Family and Consumer Sciences — established by Tina and David Keener in 2010.
 Awarded to undergraduate students majoring in a program with Family and Consumer Sciences with at least 64 hours credit and having a minimum overall GPA of 3.3.

-Lynch Family Endowed Scholarship — established in September 1983 by General and Mrs. William R. Lynch, Jr., to provide one or more scholarships to undergraduate students enrolled in a minimum of 12 hours per semester and in good standing at Sam Houston State University furthering their education in Family and Consumer Sciences.
+Lynch Family Endowed Scholarship — established in September 1983 by General and Mrs. William R. Lynch, Jr., to provide one or more scholarships to undergraduate students enrolled in a minimum of 12 hours per semester, junior standing, GPA of 3.0 in major and overall, and in good standing at Sam Houston State University furthering their education in Family and Consumer Sciences.
 Recipients will be selected by the Family and Consumer Sciences Scholarship Committee.

 Wiley G. and Marian Boyd McDonald Endowed Scholarship — established by Mr. and Mrs. McDonald as an annual scholarship for selected students from Family and Consumer Sciences and first awarded in the spring 1995.
 Students must have completed at least two full years at SHSU; be classified as a junior or senior; be enrolled for a minimum of 12 hours per semester; be maintaining satisfactory academic progress according to the normal standards of the University; be a native-born citizen of the United States; and demonstrate the need for financial assistance.